dimenerno/dimenerno.github.io/_posts/2025-03-18-quanitfying-in-en.md

 >
 > b.
 Someone is such that Ralph believes they are a spy.

-In (a), existential quantification occurs within the belief context, whilst in (b) it occurs outside.
+In (a), existential quantification occurs within the belief context, while in (b) it occurs outside.
 Since Quine identifies words in belief contexts with accidental occurrences, according to him, note that (b) cannot be derived from

 - Ralph believes that Ortcutt is a spy